neurobagel/annotation_tool/README.md

 There are two means of moving forward to the next step in the annotation tool's workflow: (1) the <span style="color:green;">navbar</span> at the top right of the screen which features the page names, and (2) the <span style="color:green;">next page buttons</span> on the bottom right of each page.

-:warning: Do not use the browser back/forward buttons for navigation as this is currently a limitation of the tool that may lead to breaking the workflow.

 Certain criteria for each page need to be be met in order to move forward.
 Instructions are offered above the <span style="color:green;">next page button</span>.
 Once the criteria have been met <span style="color:green;">navbar</span> and <span style="color:green;">next page button</span> will turn from gray to green.

 ## Testing